Hydreon/Steadfast2/README.md

 4) Running `./start` for the first time will take through the setup wizard where and create the 2 main config files for your server `pocket####mine.yml` and `server.properties`

+  *Linux VM Notes:*

+   - If using Vagrant have a config of `config.vm.network "public_network"` in the `Vagrantfile` should make your server discoverable from LAN.

 ### Installing on Windows

 Steadfast2 is not the best suited for running on Windows and another fork of Pocketmine would be better for that.
-But don't worry steadyfast2 will still run on Windows OS with some lack of performance,
+But don't worry steadfast2 will still run on Windows OS with some lack of performance,

 To install Steadfast2 on Windows OS please follow the instructions below.